BlueBrain/projectionizer/doc/source/index.rst

     projectionizer start -o output_folder -c config_file.yaml

-will generate projections using the passed config file, the content which is described in :ref:`configuration`.
+will generate projections using the passed config file, the content of which is described in :ref:`configuration`.

 **Volume transmission projections**